HC cancels caste certificate of Amravati MP Navneet Rana | Law-Order

 ''In our view, there are two sets of documents produced by the respondent no.3 (Navneet Rana) which were contradictory to each other before the scrutiny committee.
 The respondent no.3 had claimed to be 'Sikh Chamar' as well as 'Ravidasiya Mochi','' the HC said.

-The court further said the scrutiny committee has caused ''injustice'' to the petitioner and has put its ''imprimatur on such fraudulent caste claim''.

-''A wrong caste validity certificate granted in favour of the party who does not belong to that caste may deprive a genuine and deserving person belonging to such reserve category of the caste of the benefits prescribed in the Constitution of India,'' the court said in its order.
+''A wrong caste validity certificate granted in favour of the party who does not belong to that caste may deprive a genuine and deserving person belonging to such reserve category of the benefits prescribed in the Constitution of India,'' the court said in its order.

 The HC said in its view, the terms 'Chamar' and 'Mochi' are not synonymous and are different identities.